 Timeline, Signing of Minutes, Effect of Signed Minutes

-a) A company should set up the minutes of any of the meetings that conducts; within one month from the date of the meeting.
+A company should set up the minutes of any of the meetings that conduct within one month from the date of the meeting.

-b) The company minutes are to be signed either by; the Chairman of the meeting where the proceedings are held or Chairman of the subsequent meeting.
+The company minutes are to be signed either by the Chairman of the meeting or Chairman of the subsequent meeting.

-c) The minutes once signed and approved have the following effects; evidence that the company duly conducted the meeting, the proceedings of the meeting were properly held and that the appointments of officers (directors, secretary, manager etc) in the meeting are valid.
+The minutes once signed and approved have the following effects: evidence that the company duly conducted the meeting and that the appointments of officers (directors, secretary, manager, etc.) in the meeting are valid.

 Inspection of Minute Books, Copy of Minutes

 Companies must keep minute books at the registered office or the company’s principal place of business in Singapore.
 Additionally, companies are required to provide copies of the minutes should any of its members request them.
 If requested, the company has 14 days to furnish the text of the minutes to that member.
 Each page of the minute books cannot exceed $1.
 Companies who fail to provide copies of minutes are considered guilty of an offense and face a fine.

 Many companies are required to keep proper records and accounts of their businesses.
 Therefore, Singapore asks that newly formed companies appoint a company secretary within six months of their creation.
 If you’re looking for a company secretary, try browsing corporate services providers here.